-E. Aggregation of industries and decomposition of effects
+E. Aggregation of Industries and Decomposition of Effects

 The upstreamness of an industry in a country is obtained by following the calculation method above.
-This section explains how a country's overall upstreamness is calculated by aggregating the upstreamness of individual industries.
+This subsection explains how a country's overall upstreamness is calculated by aggregating the upstreamness of individual industries.
 Industries are aggregated using output as weights.